 FirstBlood

-An esports platform for Dota 2, PUBG and other competitive titles — automated scoring, matchmaking, ladders and real rewards.
-The product that shaped how I think about design systems, team leadership, and designing for competitive users.
+An esports platform for Dota 2, PUBG and other competitive titles with automated scoring, matchmaking, ladders and real cash rewards.
+The product that shaped how I think about design systems, team leadership and designing for users who really care about winning.

 From designer, to team lead, to Head of Design

-I joined FirstBlood as a UX/UI Designer under the Design Team Lead.
-When they left in June 2019, I took over as lead.
-In July 2021 — after Mana, FirstBlood's fintech subsidiary, launched — I was promoted to Head of Design, overseeing both products.
+I joined FirstBlood as a UX/UI Designer reporting to the Design Team Lead.
+When they left in June 2019, I stepped up and took over as lead.
+Two years later, after Mana (FirstBlood's fintech subsidiary) launched, I was promoted to Head of Design overseeing both products and a small but growing design team.

-That arc shaped the case study: the same platform evolved through three seasons of my work, and the design system I built on day one is what made each next chapter possible.
+That career arc shaped this entire case study.
+The same platform evolved through three distinct chapters of my work, and the design system I started building on my very first day is what made each new chapter possible without starting over from scratch.

 Redesign a live competitive platform without breaking trust

-FirstBlood had an engaged community of players already running tournaments through the product.
-The redesign needed to boost usability and appeal to gamers without breaking the muscle memory of people mid-ladder — a subtle UX rule you can only respect by knowing the user intimately.
+FirstBlood already had an engaged community of players actively running tournaments through the product.
+The redesign needed to improve usability and broaden the platform's appeal to new gamers without breaking the muscle memory of people who were mid-ladder and mid-season.
+That is a subtle UX constraint you can only respect by knowing your users intimately.

 One design system, every surface

-Full product & brand redesign.
-I streamlined tournament flows, revamped the marketing site for user acquisition and sponsors, and refreshed the brand identity across product, social and event assets.
-Everything was built so one person editing a component in Figma pushed the change consistently to every surface.
+Full product and brand redesign.
+I streamlined tournament flows, revamped the marketing site for user acquisition and sponsor visibility, and refreshed the brand identity across product, social and event assets.
+Everything was built so that one person editing a single component in Figma would see that change propagate consistently to every surface.
+That level of systematization was not a nice-to-have.
+It was the only way a small team could move fast enough.

 Mobile-responsive from the start.
-Players live on phones during event days.
-I led the responsive web designs so match check-ins, brackets and scoring worked just as well at 360px as at 1440px.
-"One product, every device" wasn't an aspiration — it was the shipping requirement.
+Players live on their phones during event days.
+I led the responsive web design effort so that match check-ins, brackets and scoring all worked just as well at 360px as they did at 1440px.
+"One product, every device" was not an aspiration we put on a slide deck.
+It was the actual shipping requirement, and we held ourselves to it on every single feature.

 Tournament states, one screen at a time

-I mapped every step of the competitive journey — registration, check-in, round 1, results, next bracket — and designed a distinct screen for each state.
-Players always know where they are, what's happening, and what they need to do next.
+I mapped every step of the competitive journey from registration through check-in, round one, results and the next bracket.
+Each state got its own distinct screen so players always know exactly where they are, what is happening and what they need to do next.
+Ambiguity during a tournament is the fastest way to lose a player's trust.

-The same two-screen flow above handles "waiting for teammates to accept" and "your team is registered" — with one tap's difference between anxiety and confidence.
+The same compact flow handles "waiting for teammates to accept" and "your team is confirmed and ready" with just one tap separating anxiety from confidence.
+Small details like that matter enormously when someone has real money on the line.

 Real rewards, not just points

-Prize ladders, referral flows, cash prizes, skins, tokens — FirstBlood's competitive economy is layered, and the product had to make it legible.
-I designed the rewards surface so a new player understands exactly what they're playing for before they commit to a bracket.
+Prize ladders, referral flows, cash prizes, skins, tokens.
+FirstBlood's competitive economy is layered, and the product had to make all of it legible to someone who just signed up five minutes ago.
+I designed the rewards surface so a new player understands exactly what they are playing for before they commit time and energy to a bracket.

 Scaling design beyond me

-Becoming Head of Design meant my job stopped being primarily about pixels.
-I hired and mentored a mid-senior UX/UI designer and a marketing designer, set up a shared design process, and ran feedback loops so quality stayed consistent across product and brand work.
+Becoming Head of Design meant my day-to-day shifted away from being primarily about pixels.
+I hired and mentored a mid-senior UX/UI designer and a marketing designer, established a shared design process with regular critique sessions, and set up feedback loops so quality stayed consistent across both product and brand work.

 A platform its players came back to

-FirstBlood launched a complete product and brand redesign, grew its community of competitive players, and set the foundation for Mana to launch under the same parent.
-The design system, website, and marketing assets that came out of this period still define the visual identity of the product today.
+FirstBlood launched a complete product and brand redesign that grew its community of competitive players and set the stage for Mana to launch as a sister product under the same parent company.
+The design system, marketing website and brand assets that came out of this period still define the visual identity of FirstBlood today.